What Is a Conventional Loan? How do they work. Step By Step you Know

 3. Down payment – While conventional loans don’t require a big down payment, the more money you put down, the better your chances of qualifying for a lower interest rate.

-4. Research mortgage lenders – Take some time to look at different mortgages lenders, including what rates they are offering, how the application process works and whether you can do it online.
+4. Research mortgage lenders – Take some time to look at different mortgage lenders, including what rates they are offering, how the application process works, and whether you can do it online.
 Try to find at least three to five lenders you like before applying.

 Required Documentation